sdunbar19/weather-app/README.md

 2:30 - 6:00pm
 - Looked into AJAX, JQuery, etc for trying to serve multiple pages
 - Made a stack overflow post with my current approach

+### 5/1/23
+8:00 - 10:00pm
+- Got the AJAX call working!
+A loading screen is now displayed
+- Got searching working for city/state, in addition to zipcode
+- Ran into an issue when trying to apply css